 They love building with their wooden building blocks, and this activity kept them creating and thinking all afternoon.

-All you need is a handful of blocks and you are ready to begin!
+All you need is a handful of blocks for this STEM building blocks challenge and you are ready to begin!

 When in school, I teach over 100 kids aged 3-6 every day.
 Everyone enjoyed this STEM building challenge and it is easy prepare.
 I have also used the activity with older children, and at home.

 One of the great things about STEM challenges is that they are a great way to encourage children to problem solve in a hands-on way.